Conjugacy growth of finitely generated groups: Conjugacy and elementary subgroups in small cancellation quotients

-\begin{proof} Again, as in the proof of Lemma \ref{gl1}, it is sufficient to assume $\lambda\le\frac{d}{N}$, $c\ge 2N+2d$.
+\begin{proof} As in the proof of Lemma \ref{gl1}, it is sufficient to assume $\lambda\le\frac{d}{N}$, $c\ge 2N+2d$.
 Let $\e$ be chosen according to Lemma \ref{rhGL}.
-Now choose $D$ and $\e_1$ according to Lemma \ref{gl1}.
-Recall that $D$ is independent of $\mu$ and $\rho$.
+Now choose $D$ and $\e_1$ according to Lemma \ref{gl1}; increasing $D$ if necessary, we also assume that Note that $D$ is independent of $\mu$ and $\rho$.
 We will show that the conclusion of the lemma holds for sufficiently small $\mu$ and sufficiently large $\rho$.